 - a.
 Repeated flights of the same nature may be conducted using the same PASP. - b.
-PASPs should describe in enough detail the mission, risks16, and mitigations in place to safely, efficiently, and effectively accomplish the mission but not be more complex than necessary.
+PASPs should describe in enough detail the mission, risks15, and mitigations in place to safely, efficiently, and effectively accomplish the mission but not be more complex than necessary. - c.
+PASPs must be updated when significant changes occur (e.g., weather, crew, mission, aircraft type, etc.).
+Note: See Appendix Section F.3 for additional guidance and the "Special Use Risk Assessment Airborne PASP" example. - d.
+PASPs will at a minimum include the elements listed in OPM-06 Appendix 2 and Section 8 of this NAMP. - e.
+Each region will determine and specify in their RAMP who has approval authority for medium and low risk missions.

-13 See 350 DM 1 for the definition of a special use mission.
+12 See 350 DM 1 for the definition of a special use mission.

-14 See OPM 29 for examples, policies, and pilot qualifications / evaluation requirements for special use missions
+13 See OPM-29 for examples, policies, and pilot qualifications/evaluation requirements for special use missions.

-15 BSEE's Alaska and Pacific Regions are likely to fly in designated mountainous terrain.
+14 BSEE's Alaska and Pacific Regions are likely to fly point-to-point over designated mountainous terrain.

-16 See Appendix G.3 for a Risk Assessment designed for use by BSEE when time is limited or when a change in mission is required.
+15 See Appendix F.3 for a Risk Assessment designed for use by BSEE when time is limited or when a change in mission is required.